Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • Upon request, provide the parent/guardian with literature on subjects related to the reunification plan, such as parenting or drug abuse

-• Counsel the parent/guardian on his/her progress;
+• Counsel the parent/guardian on their progress;

 • Advise the parent/guardian to contact the CSW and enroll in DCFS-approved programs upon release from incarceration.